devinkr/js-array-methods/readme.md

 })
 ```

+#### You Do: `.forEach`

+In your `script.js`, create an array of programming languages you know of.
+Use
+`.forEach` to print the message `"${programmingLanguage} is a programming
+language!"`, replacing `programmingLanguage` with one of the languages in your
+array.

-##### Return Value
+#### Return Value

-When using any function or method, it is important to keep in mind the return value that it will output.
+When using any function or method, it is important to keep in mind the return
+value that it will output.
 With `forEach`, the return value is `undefined`.
+As
-As such, we should use `forEach` when we want to *use* each item in an array to produce some *side effect*, but **not** to produce a new version of the array.
-For example, this would be a misuse of `forEach`...
+such, we should use `forEach` when we want to *use* each item in an array to
+produce some *side effect*, but **not** to produce a new version of the array.

+For example, this would be a misuse of `forEach`:

 ```js
 let letters = ['a', 'b', 'c']